-- If a table field starts with a link, and if the corresponding table column is narrowed (see Section 3.2 [Narrow columns], page 14) to a width too small to display the link, the field would look entirely empty even though it is not.
+- If a table field starts with a link, and if the corresponding table column is narrowed (see Section 3.2 [Narrow columns], page 13) to a width too small to display the link, the field would look entirely empty even though it is not.
 To prevent this, Org-mode throws an error.
 The work-around is to make the column wide enough to fit the link, or to add some text (at least 2 characters) before the link in the same field. - Narrowing table columns does not work on XEmacs, because the format function does not transport text properties. - Text in an entry protected with the 'QUOTE' keyword should not autowrap. - When the application called by C-c C-o to open a file link fails (for example because the application does not exist or refuses to open the file), it does so silently.
-No error message is displayed. - The remote-editing commands in the agenda buffer cannot be undone with undo called from within the agenda buffer.
-But you can go to the corresponding buffer (using \(\text{TAB}\)\) or \(\text{RET}\) and execute undo there. - Recalculating a table line applies the formulas from left to right.
-If a formula uses calculated fields further down the row, multiple recalculation may be needed to get all fields consistent. - A single letter cannot be made bold, for example 'a'. - The exporters work well, but could be made more efficient.
+No error message is displayed. - Recalculating a table line applies the formulas from left to right.
+If a formula uses calculated fields further down the row, multiple recalculation may be needed to get all fields consistent.
+You may use the command org-table-iterate (C-u C-c ) to recalculate until convergence. - A single letter cannot be made bold, for example 'a'. - The exporters work well, but could be made more efficient.